ZahraEssam/Cybersecurity-Awareness-Session-Saudi-Arabia-Aug-2025-/README.md

 # Cybersecurity-Awareness-Session-Saudi-Arabia-Aug-2025-
-Slides &amp; notes from a beginner‑friendly Cybersecurity Awareness session.
+Slides and notes from a beginner‑friendly Cybersecurity Awareness session.

 # Cybersecurity Awareness Session 🇸🇦